Do you ever get that feeling, when going into a store, of being overwhelmed by the choices?

 Though, unlike Asana, both Premium and Enterprise plans get access to 24/7 support.
 The Standard plan gets you 9/5 support.

-Asana vs. Jira support verdict
+Jira support page

 Asana has acquired over 10 security certifications, including: